 Are natural fragrances better?

 “Natural fragrance” isn’t necessarily better, because the word “natural” doesn’t have a legal definition.
 It isn’t defined.
 So I needed transparency.
 I want to buy from a company confident enough in what they’ve done to disclose it.
-But I’m not against the idea of a fragrance—it just better say “lemon” or “lavender” on the ingredient list.
+But I’m not against the idea of a fragrance—it is just better to say “lemon” or “lavender” on the ingredient list.
 That’s fine!

 Who else in your home benefits from your efforts?